Samjhota

 Samjhota is a Pakistani drama series that premiered on ARY Digital on 16 January in 2023.
 Directed by Asad Jabal and written by Rukhsana Nigar, it is a production of iDream Entertainment.
 It has Adeel Chaudhry, Momina Iqbal, Shazeal Shoukat, Sidra Niazi, Ali Ansari, Shaista Lodhi, Jawed Sheikh, Mirza Zain Baig and Saba Faisal in lead roles.

 Synopsis

-Samjhota is a story of a businessman trying to gather himself and his family after his wife's passing.
+Samjhota is the story of a businessman trying to gather himself and his family after his wife's passing.
 Later Waqar marries Nargis and she faces difficulties with his children.